svn2github/lazarus-ccr/applications/foobot/readme.txt

-The main application Foobot Interregator shows how to pull all the data available from the Foobot API The monitor application shows how to write a practical graphical Foobot Monitor for one foobot Both applications have dependency for CryptIni - available via OnlinePackageManager
+The main application Foobot Interregator shows how to pull all the data available from the Foobot API The monitor application shows how to write a practical graphical Foobot Monitor for one foobot Both applications have dependency for CryptIni - available via OnlinePackageManager Also Industrial component - available via OnlinePackageManager in Laz1.8

 If you want to build your own GUI, then you need three files:
 1. foobot_objects.pas - Object definitions